 Some little ones prefer bottles.
 They associate their bottles with calmness and enjoy the process.

-Wrong pacifier size, shape, material is offered
+Wrong pacifier size, shape, and material is offered

 Babies are less likely to show interest in a pacifier if the size and shape are incorrect.
 A pacifier that’s too big, or oddly shaped will be uncomfortable and the little one will reject it.
 Parents often invest in the most expensive pacifier believing that will be best, but these types can be too big or made from an uncomfortable material.